gruckion/typescript-rest-api-express-typeorm/README.md

-# Typescript REST Api using TypeORM
+# Typescript REST API using TypeORM

 ## Steps to run this project: